shanaam/unbounded_implicit/README.md

 ##INCLUDES:

-* R code to clean up raw data files into easy to analyze versions
+* R code to clean up pre-processed data files into easy to analyze versions INSTRUCTIONS
+  + Clone or download
+  + Open CleanUpData.R and source (next to the "Run" button in R Studio)
+  + NOTE: If you get an error and a CSV filled with NA values, run the file a second time

-* The aforementioned cleaned up csvs
+* The aforementioned cleaned up csvs, and pre-processed data files

 ##TO COME: